luisllamasbinaburo/Arduino-ReactiveArduino/README.md

 ```

 ### Creating operators
-Operators are generally generated through factory methods provided in the reactive class.
+Operators are generally generated through factory methods provided by the Reactive class.
 For example:
 ```c++
 Reactive::FromArray<int>(values, valuesLength)
 ```

 ### Chaining operators
-To chain operators ReactiveArduino uses the overload of `>>`, which allows to combine observable and observers.
+To chain operators ReactiveArduino uses overload of operator `>>`, which allows to combine observable and observers.
 For example:
 ```c++
 observableInt >> Reactive::ToSerial<bool>();
 ```

 ### Templating
-ReactiveArduino intensively uses templating to define the type of data that an operator receives or sends.
+ReactiveArduino intensively uses templating to define the type of data that an operator receives or emits.
 Some operators need one template
 ```c++
 Reactive::Count<float>()